Woofenator/Woofenator.github.io/index.md

 ---
-layout: default
+layout: splash
-title: Home
+title: Is ma home page
+author_profile: true
 ---

-# Hello World

-This is a hello world post!
-Huzzah?
-Oh my god, it works!

-{{ "Hello World!" | downcase }}
+# Homepage, my homies

+This is where I'll keep my stuff.
+If I'll have any! :smile: